RhettVX/fl-library/README.md

 - **flat files:** Unpacking and packing.

 #### TODO:
+- [ ] Add custom namelist support
+- [ ] Generate updated namelist with each patch
 - [ ] Index the locale
 - [ ] Finish map-stitcher
 - [ ] Handle nonames in index